joshbaldwin/EightQueens/README.txt

 one queen in each state to another random row.
 For example: s3="12347432".
 After mutating we have s3="15347432"  The "2" in position 2 is now a "5".

 Then we check the fitness number of each new child.
-If we might a solution (a score of 28) we halt the program.
+If we find a solution (a score of 28) we halt the program.
 Otherwise, we continue to a specified number of generations.